intel/terraform-intel-azure-adx/README.md

 * **Prerequisites:**

   1. Have an existing Azure Resource Group in the region you want to deploy the Azure Data Explorer cluster
+  2. Have an existing User or Service Principal and their Azure AD Object ID

 ```